Court Hears Trump's Appeal To Block House Subpoena, Shield Finances

 That set the stage for the scene Friday morning in the packed courtroom in Washington, where a three-judge panel of the D.C.
 Circuit Court heard some two hours of oral arguments.

-The judges — David S. Tatel, Patricia Millett and Neomi Rao—peppered attorneys for both sides with questions for far longer than scheduled, although cumulatively the president's challenge appeared to be facing an uphill struggle.
+The judges — David S. Tatel, Patricia Millett and Neomi Rao — peppered attorneys for both sides with questions for far longer than scheduled, although cumulatively the president's challenge appeared to be facing an uphill struggle.

-Trump's attorney, William Consovoy, argued that the Oversight Committee has not been granted the authority to subpoena the president or investigate his finances.
+Trump attorney William Consovoy argued that the Oversight Committee has not been granted the authority to subpoena the president or investigate his finances.
 He also argued that the subpoena does not further a "legitimate legislative purpose."

-Consovoy dismissed the various legislative reasons the Oversight Committee has offered as little more than "cover" and a "ruse" to investigate the president.
+Consovoy dismissed the various legislative reasons the committee has offered as little more than "cover" and a "ruse" to investigate the president.
 Democrats want to go fishing, he argued.

 "Is this about finding wrongdoing, or legislation?"
 Consovoy asked.
 "I don't think it's a hard call."